-Two incentives for projects that provide at least two times the minimum percentage of affordability required to receive a density bonus as described above, or

-"agree" with Policy C1 that states, "The City will encourage the use of density bonuses and regulatory incentives as tools to assist affordable housing development."
+Two incentives for projects that provide at least two times the minimum percentage of affordability required to receive a density bonus as described above, or density bonuses and regulatory incentives as tools to assist affordable housing development."

 Program Progress; Continue / Modify / Delete Three incentives for projects that provide at least three times the minimum percentage of affordability required to receive a density bonus as described above.
-Incentives may include but are not limited to: A reduction in development standards (reduction in lot sizes, setbacks, lot coverage, building height, etc.), A reduction in architectural design requirements, • A density bonus greater than the amount required by state law, and/or Other regulatory incentives proposed by the developer that would result in identifiable, financially sufficient, and actual cost reductions.
+Incentives may include but are not limited to: A reduction in development standards (reduction in lot sizes, setbacks, lot coverage, building height, etc.), A reduction in architectural design requirements, A density bonus greater than the amount required by state law, and/or Other regulatory incentives proposed by the developer that would result in identifiable, financially sufficient, and actual cost reductions.
 Responsibility: Development Services Department, Planning Commission, City Council.
+Commission, City Council.
 Funding Source: General Fund Timeframe: Complete program brochure and website link by December 2014.
 Ongoing operation of the program thereafter, amending the program as necessary to comply with potential future changes to state law.
 Objective: To increase awareness of density bonuses and other incentives for affordable housing.